Best Cookie Cutters of 2021

-For nearly unsurpassed quality and comfort, the K&S Artisan Heavy Duty Biscuit Cutter Set may be marketed towards other forms of baking, but it certainly excels in the cookie cutter realm.
-This 11-piece, stainless steel set is graduated from 1-inch up to 3.5-inches and comes with a handy tin for storage.
-The cutters themselves are 1.25-inches deep and topped with a fat, rounded edge that is comfortable to press, no matter the density of the dough.
+The K&S Artisan Heavy Duty Biscuit Cutter Set might be marketed toward other baking styles, but with almost unmatched quality and comfort, it definitely excells in the world of cookie cutters.
+This stainless steel 11-piece set is measured from 1-inch up to 3.5-inches and includes a tin for easy storage.
+The cutters have a thick, rounded edge that is 1.25 inches in depth and stays comfortable when pressing down on any variety of dough density.

-If you are looking to bake cookies for holidays, birthdays, special events, or just for the fun of it, the Wilton 101-Piece Cookie Cutters Set should have you covered.
-This tub of plastic forms is particularly kid-friendly, with tons of playful shapes that are all topped with an extra-wide lip for easy pressing.
+No matter if you are just baking cookies for fun or for a special event such as a birthday or holiday, the Wilton 101-Piece Cookie Cutters Set should cover all your bases.
+The plastic forms in this tub are great for kids and include a wide variety of whimsical shapes with an extra wide lip in order to press easily.
 Not only do they produce oversized cookies, but the cutters do a surprisingly good job of lifting cookie dough — again, a bonus for baking with kids.
 The wide, ½-inch deep cutters are both dishwasher safe and incredibly easy to hand clean.
 Although the heavy-duty plastic is durable, we admit that you will never get as clean of a cut from plastic as you will from metal.

 When it comes to holidays, this set is certainly Christian-leaning, even though it includes plenty of other shapes, including the full alphabet.
 Again, as a literal tub, it is also not particularly easy to store — we actually had a very difficult time getting the cutters back in after use.
 But at a price of less than 15-cents per piece, the Wilton 101 Set is hard to beat when it comes to price-point.